radubozga/Freedom/speech/Swift/Speech-gRPC-Streaming/README.md

-# Cloud Speech Streaming gRPC Swift Sample
+# Cloud Speech Streaming gRPC

-This app demonstrates how to make streaming gRPC connections to the [Cloud Speech API](https://cloud.google.com/speech/) to recognize speech in recorded audio.

 ## Prerequisites
 - An API key for the Cloud Speech API (See